 The Department will use Aqua Reslin, trade name for permethrin, and/or Aqua Anvil / Anvil 10+10, trade names for sumithrin, and/or Duet / Aqua Duet, trade names for prallethrin and sumithrin, and/or Zenivex / Aqua Zenivex, trade names for etofenprox, applied as ultra-low volume aerosols.

-Spraying by truck may take place on Thursday, September 21, between the hours of 7 PM and 12 midnight.
+Spraying by truck may take place on Wednesday, September 27, &/or Thursday, September 28, between the hours of 7 PM and 12 midnight.
 Portions of the following municipalities that may be sprayed include:

-Villas, Fishing Creek, Cape May Beach, Town Bank, North Cape May, Erma, Cold Spring & Diamond Beach in Lower Township.
+Villas, Fishing Creek, Cape May Beach, Town Bank, North Cape May, Erma & Cold Spring in Lower Township.

 If you have any questions, please call our office at (609) 465-9038 between the hours of 7am and 3pm.
 Thank you.

 Mosquito control is everyone’s responsibility; please do your part by preventing standing water from accumulating on your property.
 For more information on mosquitoes and mosquito control contact the Cape May County Department of Mosquito Control (CMCDMC) Program at 609-465-9038 and/or visit our website at http://www.capemaycountynj.gov.

 In compliance with section 9.10 & 9.15 of the New Jersey Pesticide Control Code (N.J.A.C.
 Title 7, Chapter 30), the CMCDMC may apply pesticides for the control of adult mosquito populations on an area-wide basis, as needed, throughout Cape May County during the period of May 15 through October 20, 2017.